|Matteo Cesari, MD, PhD

-Matteo Cesari is a Professor of Geriatrics at the Università di Milano and Head of the Geriatric Unit at the Fondazione IRCCS Ca’ Granda – Ospedale Maggiore Policlinico (Milan, Italy).
-He completed his medical degree and a geriatric fellowship at the Università Cattolica del Sacro Cuore (Rome, Italy), as well as his PhD on “Preventive Medicine in the Elderly”.
-Before his current appointment, Dr. Cesari held positions at Wake Forest University (Winston Salem, NC, USA), the University of Florida-Institute on Aging (Gainesville, FL, USA), and at the Centre Hospitalier Univesitaire de Toulouse (Toulouse, France).
+Matteo Cesari, MD, PhD is Associate Professor of Geriatrics at the Università di Milano and Head of the Geriatric Unit at the IRCCS Istituti Clinici Scientifici Maugeri (Milan, Italy).
+He completed the School of Medicine and the Geriatric Fellowship at the Università Cattolica del Sacro Cuore (Rome, Italy).
+At the same institution, he also completed a PhD course on “Preventive Medicine in the Elderly”.
+Before his current appointment, Dr. Cesari previously worked at the Wake Forest University (Winston Salem, NC, USA), at the University of Florida-Institute on Aging (Gainesville, FL, USA), and at the Centre Hospitalier Universitaire de Toulouse (Toulouse, France).

-Dr. Cesari has published more than 310 articles in peer-reviewed scientific journals, 17 book chapters, and numerous academic publications; more than 160 of his abstracts have been accepted at National and International meetings.
-Dr. Cesari’s h-index is 56, and he is listed by Thomson Reuters among the worldwide Highly Cited Researchers (http://hcr.stateofinnovation.com/).
+Dr. Cesari has currently published more than 460 articles in peer-reviewed scientific journals, 21 book chapters, and numerous other publications; more than 200 abstracts of him have been accepted at National and International meetings.
+Overall, the current Dr. Cesari’s h-index is 72.
+He is listed by Clarivate Analytics among the worldwide Highly Cited Researchers (http://highlycited.com).

-Dr. Cesari is Editor-in-Chief of The Journal of Frailty & Aging, Associate Editor of the Journals of Gerontology Series A: Medical Sciences, and a member of the Editorial Board of several scientific journals (including the Journal of the American Medical Directors Association [JAMDA] and the Journal of the American Geriatrics Society).
-He is the coordinator of the European Union Geriatric Medicine Society (EUGMS) Special Interest Group on “Frailty in older persons”.
+Dr. Cesari is Editor-in-Chief of The Journal of Frailty & Aging, and Senior Associate Editor of the Journal of the American Medical Directors Association [JAMDA].
+He is also a member of the Editorial Board of several scientific journals (including and the Journal of the American Geriatrics Society, The Journal of Nutrition, Health and Aging [JNHA], and Aging Medicine).
+He is the coordinator of the European Geriatric Medicine Society (EuGMS) Special Interest Group on “Frailty and resilience in older persons”.